aceismtemple/devarim/Memos/FundamentalLaws.md

 ### **1. Worship God Alone**

-No other gods but the Most High, the God of Israel, the God of Truth
+Worship the Most High, the God of Israel, the God of Truth

 ### **2. Do Not Worship Idols**

-Do not make or worship idols or images
+Do not make or worship idols or images.

 ### **3. Do Not Blaspheme**